Argent, on a chevron Gules three feathers Argent, between three swords erect Gules. Motto: «Ab Initio Goostrey».

 Bearer: Vallín de Lanzagorta, María Concepción.

-Heraldic device depicted by me, highlighted with lights and shadows, contoured in Sable, and with a watercolor finishing.
+Arms interpreted by me, illuminated with lights and shadows, contoured in Sable, with a semi-circular outer contour and with a watercolor finish.

 Bearer: Ruiz Porras, Antonio.